FREE SHIPPING From 49PLN

 What is CBD?

 CBD, or cannabidiol, is one of the main compounds found in hemp.
-It constitutes approximately 10% (or more) of the chemical composition of high-quality hemp.
-It is a non-psychoactive phytonutrient, which means it is produced by plants and does not produce the "high" or euphoric feeling that is commonly associated with another compound called THC, or tetrahydrocan ナビnol (Tetrahydrocannabinol).
+It makes up about 10% (or more) of the chemical composition of high-quality hemp.
+It is a non-psychoactive phytonutrient, meaning that it is produced by the plant and does not produce the feelings of "high" or euphoria that are commonly associated with another compound called THC, or tetrahydrocanナビnol (Tetrahydrocannabinol).
 THC is sometimes found in CBD products, but only in small amounts, up to the legal limit of 0.3%.
-CBD product labels will always indicate whether they contain THC.
+Labels of CBD products will always indicate whether they contain THC.

 CBD molecules interact with our endocannabinoid system (ECS), binding mainly to CB2 cannabinoid receptors.
 These receptors are found in the peripheral nervous system, but are also found in muscles, immune cells, skin and other organs.
-This built-in biological system is responsible for CBD's beneficial effects on health and well-being, and is also creating demand for the variety of CBD products that are currently available.
+This built-in biological system in our bodies is responsible for CBD's beneficial effects on health and well-being, and is creating demand for the variety of CBD products that are now available.

 What is CBG?